 Advanced Placement (AP) courses offer a higher level of rigor, prepare students to take AP exams, or to pursue an Advanced Placement International Diploma.
 We offer a wide array of AP choices, including AP World History, AP Studio Art, and two years of AP Calculus.

 Tutor Time, usually held twice a week on Thursdays and then on either Wednesday or Friday, provides students an opportunity to get additional help from their teachers, make up exams, or collaborate in peer study groups outside of regular class time.
 All students are required to remain on campus and utilize tutor time to see teachers or work independently on school work.

 9th-Grade Communities for Freshmen provide a small learning community to help ensure a smooth transition from middle school to high school.
-All Freshmen are members of Communities, which consist of a group of students enrolled in the same sections of English 1-2, Modern World History 1-2, College and Career Exploration, and Health 1.
+All Freshmen are members of Communities, which consist of a group of students enrolled in the same sections of English 1-2, Modern World History 1-2, and Physics.
 Community teacher teams meet regularly to discuss individual student needs and plan for student success.

 Woodrow Wilson Scholars provides a framework for students to plan a rigorous course of study with attention to all disciplines.
 The curriculum exceeds the admissions requirements of most colleges and is not mandatory for students planning to attend college.
 To receive the “scholars” distinction at graduation, students must complete seven semesters with a minimum 3.5 cumulative GPA, meet all Portland Public School/State of Oregon graduation requirements, complete the requirements for the program, which include 20 hours of community service a year.

 Synergy ParentVue is a PPS tool that allows parents to track their student's grades and view upcoming assignments and due dates in each of their student's courses.